What is an HOA and How Do They Work?

 Do Renters Pay HOA Fees?

-Most of the time, landlords cover HOA fees, but this would be an essential consideration when renting a home.
+Landlords usually cover HOA fees, an essential consideration when renting a home.

 Can HOA Fees Be Raised?